We like to recognize those who make outstanding contributions to the field of public relations and to the Capital Chapter.

 Communicator of the Year

 The Capital Chapter presents the “Communicator of the Year” award to an individual in the communications field in the Big Bend area who uses his or her position to enhance community causes, advance the field of public relations and uphold the ethical standards that represent the Capital Chapter.
 While the recipient is not required to be a member of the Capital Chapter/FPRA, the nominee should be a well-regarded and respected leader in the community.
+The nominator does not need to be an FPRA member.
 The award is typically given annually at the Capital Chapter’s fundraiser or other high-profile Chapter event as deemed appropriate from year to year.
+Nominate online here.

 Criteria for Communicator of the Year: